Trump says Putin told him that Russia will respond to Ukrainian attack on airfields

 Russia’s Defense Ministry said Wednesday that its troops have taken control of another village in Ukraine’s northern Sumy region, on the border with Russia.
 Putin announced on May 22 that Russian troops aim to create a buffer zone that might help prevent Ukrainian cross-border attacks.
 Since then, Russia’s Ministry of Defense claims its forces have taken control of nine Sumy villages.

-Illia Novikov in Kyiv, Ukraine and Katie Marie Davies in Manchester, England contributed.
+Arhirova reported from Kyiv, Ukraine.
+Illia Novikov in Kyiv, Chris Megerian in Washington, Emma Burrows in London and Katie Marie Davies in Manchester, England contributed reporting.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine